 Dial (02)-441-7442.
 Follow the voice prompt instructions.
 Talk to the customer service assistant.

 Isn’t that easy?
 Avoid the hassle of traffic.
-Inquire about your contribution while at work.
+This is how to inquire PhilHealth about your contribution while at work.

 Who can be your registered PhilHealth dependent?

-If you have an immediate family member that falls in the above category, you can register them as your dependent.
+If you have an immediate family member in the above category, you can register them as your dependent.

 Qualified dependents must be declared and listed under the principal member’s Member Data Record (MDR).
-This is to ensure that they can also get benefits from PhilHealth.
+Also, this ensures that they can get benefits from PhilHealth.

-Make it a habit to update your PhilHealth details regularly.
+Make it a habit to update PhilHealth online details regularly.
 This includes registering your dependents.

 Step 1: Check the PhilHealth website

-Download the PhilHealth Member Registration Form (PMRF) from the PhilHealth website
+Download the PhilHealth Member Registration Form online (PMRF) from the PhilHealth website.